juliantrust.org.uk - Bristol Night shelter.

 If you know of a rough sleeper, you can tell Streetlink who can help to connect that person to the local services available.

-Sadly, Dave passed away in July this year at the age of 51.
-It seems like time spent living on the streets had taken their toll on him. you can read more about Dave's story here.
+Sadly, Dave passed away in July 2019 at the age of 51.
+It seems like time spent living on the streets had taken their toll on him.
+You can read more about Dave's story here.

 Drink and drug misuse are stigmas often attached to rough sleepers (reasons why people end up sleeping rough), however, this isn’t always the reason why people find themselves sleeping on the streets.
 Quite often these are people just like you and me.
 They have simply taken a wrong turn in life and found themselves in an unimaginable position which is terribly hard to get out of.